 “A lot of Asians tend to take the behind-the-scenes positions which have less mobility,” observes Joyce Chang, Head of Global Research at JPMorgan Chase.
 She advocates breaking out of one’s comfort zone to take roles that force you to speak up.

 “It’s not always going to feel comfortable, but it’s something you can do.
 Find the right opportunity where your voice can be heard, and use that voice,” she says.
 Chang recalled a time when she learned that lesson first-hand.
 As a woman and as an Asian, she says she didn’t always feel comfortable speaking up in meetings.
 She remembered one meeting in particular when another co-worker fielded a question that she felt more prepared to answer.

 “I didn’t say something fast enough and missed my opportunity, and he said something first even though I knew how to say it better,” she remembers.”
 For Chang, it was a valuable lesson, and she worked to strengthen her public presentation skills.
 She advocates seeking out roles that force you to take risks and more direct ownership.

-Representation is improving at some Fortune 500 companies.
-Last year, a total of 12 Fortune 500 companies appeared in Forbes “50 Best Workplaces for Diversity List.”
 Although more undoubtedly needs to be done, the good news is that opportunities for Asians to make their voices heard in the boardroom are increasing.